rhel-labs/learn-katacoda/sql-server-cstore/step4.md

      65536 -> 131071     : 19       |                                        |
 </pre>

-Without scheduler tuning, there are some tasks that are getting descheduled possibly due to resource contention.
-This is shown in the bi-modal distrubution in the first cpudist result.
-When the CPU scheduler is tuned appropriately using the mssql tuned profile, there is less descheduling because of increased CPU quantum assigned by the kernel.
+>**Note:** When the CPU scheduler is tuned appropriately using the mssql tuned profile, there is less descheduling because of increased CPU quantum assigned by the kernel.